distbit0/distbit.xyz/_posts/2023-06-15-novelty-and-relevance-as-criteria-for-evaluating-ideas.md

 ---
-title: "Novelty and relevance as criteria for evaluating ideas"
+articleUrl: https://distbit.xyz/Novelty-and-relevance-as-criteria-for-evaluating-ideas
+author: distbit
+category: blog
+date: '2023-06-15 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-06-15 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Novelty-and-relevance-as-criteria-for-evaluating-ideas
----
+tag:
+- main
+title: Novelty and relevance as criteria for evaluating ideas

-The below factors are useful for determining how much attention, thought and memory to allocate to to an idea:
+---The below factors are useful for determining how much attention, thought and memory to allocate to to an idea:
 - Relevance of the idea to the ones existing ideas
 	- Relevance to existing ideas implies:
 		- better understanding of the idea due to context for it provided by other relevant ideas